-Jack was subsequently introduced to the the homeless services coordinator for the Gwinnett County Public Schools, who exposed Jack to the realities faced by many residents.
-Jack, like many others, had no idea of the plight afflicting families right down the street from him.
+Jack was subsequently introduced to the homeless services coordinator for the Gwinnett County Public Schools, who exposed him to the realities faced by many residents.
+Jack, like many others, had no idea of the plight afflicting families right down the street.

 Even though Food Finder’s users are in poverty, research shows families who might not have money for food, clothing or shelter will still have a smartphone.
 For many of Georgia’s families living in poverty, a smartphone is their lifeline to family members, job opportunities, their children’s schools and free resources.

 “There’s still an information gap,” Jack said.
 “Even if a church or a co-op has an outreach program and the food resource is in walking distance, unless the student knows about the program and that the help exists at all, then it might as well not exist.”

 With the help of his parents and a few advisors, Jack built Food Finder as a web application in January 2014.
 Word buzzed around town, and the project was picked up by local news sources including 11 Alive News, Suwannee Magazine, TAG TV and more.

 In May 2016, The Arby’s Foundation awarded Food Finder with a grant to fund the development of iOS and Android native apps.
 With this grant, Food Finder gained the ability to develop native iOS and Android apps with a new design and improve the existing features of the web app.
 As Food Finder expands its resource partnerships, the goal is to continue to serve Georgia’s food-insecure families and eventually expand nationally.